 Not Having Health Insurance

-If you haven’t been paying attention, the Affordable Care Act’s healthcare mandate is gone in 2019.
+If you haven’t been paying attention, the Affordable Care Act’s healthcare mandate was discontinued in 2019.
 That means there is no penalty for going without health insurance.

 Since you aren’t required to have health insurance by the government, you don’t need it any more and can save some money right?